DEATH VALLEY NATIONAL PARK

 CYCLING DEATH VALLEY: AN OVERVIEW

-There are 10 excellent bike climbs within a 25 mile radius of Towne Pass East (Stovepipe Wells).
+There are ten excellent bike climbs within a 25 mile radius of Towne Pass East (Stovepipe Wells).

 Diamonds designate Top 100 US bike climbs (red 51-75 / orange 76-100 rank).

-The climbs from Panamint (Death Valley’s western entrance) to Furnace Creek (eastern exit) are:
+The climbs from Death Valley’s western entrance, Panamint, to its eastern exit at Furnace Creek are:

 OUR FAVORITE BIKE CLIMBS IN DEATH VALLEY